 Welcome to The Swimathon Foundation – the charity behind the world’s biggest fundraising swim, Swimathon.

 Every year, Swimathon brings together swimmers in 600 local pools across the nation to challenge their swimming abilities and raise funds for charity.
-In our 30 year history, swimmers have raised an incredible £50 million for such well known charities as Marie Curie, Sport Relief, Macmillan Cancer Support, NSPCC, The British Heart Foundation and The Prince’s Trust.
+In past years our swimmers have raised over £50 million for such well known charities as Sport Relief, Macmillan Cancer Support, NSPCC, The British Heart Foundation and The Prince’s Trust.
 Our current charity partners are Marie Curie and Cancer Research UK.